 - Employers who are knowledgeable and open with their employees about difficult issues create an atmosphere of trust (which ultimately leads to happier employees and greater productivity).

 - Businesses that encourage work-life balance, and make it a priority, not only reduce the risk of employee burnout but also experience lower turnover rates with fewer sick days reported.

-Stress can manifest in many different ways, so it’s important not to jump to conclusions about someone’s mental health.
+Stress can manifest in many different ways, so it’s important not to jump to conclusions about someone’s mental health in the workplace.
 If you are concerned about an employee or peer, it’s best to start with an honest conversation without making assumptions or labeling the behavior.

 It is important to be direct and upfront.
 Be specific and to the point.